Quafadas/dedav4s/raw_docs/scala_js/scalaJS.md

 # Introduction

 <mark> dedav ***does not include*** the underlying JS libraries out of it's box</mark>.
-You'll need to include them through a bundling mechansim, or as `script`s in the page header, depending on your build setup.
+You'll need to include them through a bundling mechansim, `script`s in the page header, or remapping to ESModules at link time, depending on your build setup.

 ## Does it support my Scala JS UI framework?
 It turns out, that scala JS Dom is simply a facade for the browser API.
 Dedav works, through providing a reference to a dom `div` element.